ARCHER2-HPC/archer2-docs/user-guide/connecting.rst

 SSH verbose output
 ~~~~~~~~~~~~~~~~~~

-Verbose debugging output from ``ssh`` can be very useful for diganosing the
+Verbose debugging output from ``ssh`` can be very useful for diagnosing the
 issue.
 In particular, it can be used to distinguish between problems with the
 SSH key and password - further details are given below.
 To enable verbose output
 add the ``-vvv`` flag to your SSH command.
 For example: